 Stanton-under-Bardon now has one pub.
-The Old Thatched Inn, established in the 16th century, has a garden, car park and upstairs living accommodation, is situated on the corner of Main Street and Meadow Lane and is owned by Marston's Brewery.
-The local survey results indicate that some 90% of respondents when asked used this local public house.
+The Old Thatched Inn, established in the 16th Century, has a garden, car park and upstairs living accommodation, is situated on the corner of Main Street and Meadow Lane and is owned by Marston's Brewery.